mgroov/CS579-ReverseEngineering/Reverse_Engineering_Ransomware.md

 Ransomware 3 contains a single executable.
 Similair to ransomware 2 strings revealed the key ``` delicious ``` and using this decrypted important.docx.
 However, assuming a large dataset it may be safer and faster than the previous methods to simply undo the encryption ourselves.
 In order to do this I loaded ransom ware 3 into ghidra and de-compiled it with the goal of finding the exact method of encryption.

+The first steps were to define what I could.
+This included standard functions such as printf, strcmp and free.
+Then using previous knowledge from ransomware 1 and knowing the same author in decrypt I was able to find the  file pointers.
+As well as clarify a large number of helper variables.
+Finally, The structure of the encryption showed that the file was xor a bufffer of seven bytes with a key.
+The keygen appears to be static meaning that we only have to look at the restored key which is conviniently printed out each time the code runs. ``` R3V3R53 ```.

+The next step was to develop a script that could reverse the encryption process.
+In order to do this I simply have to xor the bytes against the key as this is the reverse of xor.
+I developed the below script and it decrypted the secret text.

 [Developed Script](ransom/decrypt3.sh) \